Selfbyt/cortexSDR/README.md

 # Cortex SDR (Sparse Distributed Representation)

-A C++ firmware implementation that enables storage devices or computers to store data at a 5:1 ratio (5 MB in 1 MB space) while also providing powerful encoding and decoding capabilities for AI applications.
+A high-performance C++ implementation that compresses data by storing it as a sparse distributed representation.
+By only storing the positions of active bits in a large binary vector, CortexSDR achieves a 5:1 compression ratio (5 MB in 1 MB space) while maintaining semantic meaning and enabling powerful pattern matching capabilities.

 ## Overview

-Cortex SDR is a firmware that implements a Sparse Distributed Representation system.
-It encodes various data types into binary vectors with minimal active bits.
+Cortex SDR implements a Sparse Distributed Representation (SDR) system that encodes various data types into large binary vectors where only a small percentage of bits are active (set to 1).
+By storing only the positions of these active bits, we achieve significant compression while preserving the semantic meaning of the data.

 This approach enables:
 - High-density data storage (achieving 5:1 compression)
 - Efficient encoding/decoding operations for AI and machine learning
-- Noise-resilient data representations
+- Noise-resilient data representations (robust to bit flips and data corruption)
 - Advanced pattern matching and similarity detection
+- Real-time processing of streaming data
+- Cross-platform compatibility for encoded data

 ## Features